 Deflect, Deny, Defend?
 How to Tackle Resistance in Harassment Discussions

-When it comes to addressing workplace sexual harassment, having conversations is a crucial step toward progress.
-However, these discussions often trigger defensive responses, what we call the “5 D’s of Resistance.”
-We discovered these whilst delivering antiracism training.
-They are common responses to people feeling fearful or anxious when participating in difficult conversations.
+When it comes to tackling workplace sexual harassment and racism at workplace, open conversations are a crucial step toward meaningful progress.
+However, these discussions can often trigger defensive responses, what we call the “5 D’s of Resistance.”

 The 5 D’s of Resistance